daily word - party

 Add new comment

-daily word - self-deception
+daily word - respect for all

 Dale Cresap's picture